-(c) the matter the subject of the direction is not within the jurisdiction of a concurrence agency for the application.
+- (a) the assessment manager has not decided the application; and - (b) the development involves a State interest; and - (c) the matter the subject of the direction is not within the jurisdiction of a concurrence agency for the application.

-Notice of direction
+3.6.2 Notice of direction

-- 3.6.2.(1) The Minister may direct the assessment manager, by written notice, to take 1 or more of the following actions or to refuse the application- - (a) to attach to the development approval the conditions stated in the notice; - (b) to approve part only of the development; - (c) to give a preliminary approval only. - (2) The notice must state- - (a) the nature of the State interest giving rise to the direction; and - (b) the reasons for the Minister's direction. - (3) The Minister must give a copy of the notice to the applicant.
+- (1) The Minister may direct the assessment manager, by written notice, to take 1 or more of the following actions or to refuse the application- - (a) to attach to the development approval the conditions stated in the notice: - (b) to approve part only of the development; - (c) to give a preliminary approval only. - (2) The notice must state- - (a) the nature of the State interest giving rise to the direction; and - (b) the reasons for the Minister's direction. - (3) The Minister must give a copy of the notice to the applicant.

-Effect of direction
+3.6.3 Effect of direction

-- 3.6.3.(1) If the Minister gives a direction, the assessment manager, in deciding the application, must comply with the direction. - (2) For an appeal under sections 4.1.27 to 4.1.29, the Minister's direction is taken to be a concurrence agency's response and the chief executive is taken to be a co-respondent.
+- (1) If the Minister gives a direction, the assessment manager, in deciding the application, must comply with the direction. - (2) For an appeal under sections 4.1.27 to 4.1.29, the Minister's direction is taken to be a concurrence agency's response and the chief executive is taken to be a co-respondent.